Best Players Who Played for Multiple Big Clubs

 There have been some big players who have made a name while playing at big clubs across the top leagues.
 Here are a list of those professional players who played at multiple major clubs.

-Because they were so good at football, the demand was high and different clubs were interested in the same player and sometimes they have even been re-signed for the former clubs.
+Because they were so talented at football, there was a great demand for them, and several clubs were interested in the same player, and they were occasionally re-signed by their old clubs.

 It has always been exciting to know which